LET’S UNDERSTAND WHAT GUNSMITHS DO

 If you see the word REFIN or REFINISHING used in any of pricing tables, next to, or conjoined with a column, or part, it means a small sum is added to refinish the part after the gunsmith has done the necessary filing, stoning, grinding, buffing, welding or sawing.

-Obviously when metal is removed or reworked some cosmetic changes have to take place to restore the part to match what it’s supposed to be which is the final delivered finish after metalworking is done.
-There is a lot of information here and if we missed one of those which need refinishing, we apologize.
-Also we might find a flaw in your gun that could require a touch-up and we'll try to advise you upon discovery of either operation.
+Obviously when metal is removed or reworked, some cosmetic changes have to take place to restore the part to match the final delivered finish after metalworking is done.
+Also we might find a flaw in your gun that could require a touch-up and we’ll try to advise you upon discovery of either operation.

 Some Small Print: